-Simplifying and comparing to a Basic Business Model provides the benefit of benchmarking any business against the expected industry business performance at any given time.
+It’s a summarized look at how your business is performing.
 It can be broken down into the following five parts; Revenue, Cost of Goods Sold (COGS), Gross Profit, Sales, General and Administrative Expenses (SG&A) and Net Operating Income.

 The basic business model is a static equation, but the inputs change by industry, making this simplistic model extraordinarily powerful.

-It’s a summarized look at how your business is performing.
 For example, below is a comparison of the ideal way a sample business should be running versus how the business is actually performing.

 As you can see from this example, the business on the right is breaking even.
 When compared to the ideal business on the left, it’s evident that the area to focus on is Cost of Goods Sold (COGS) and to figure out why it is costing much more than the industry average to make the product.
 When using the basic business model, it should be viewed as a map to help figure out what to do relative to the rest of the industry and to the ideal business model.